fsmalik/bindingsite_cnn/README.md

 # Binding Site Tensor

-Unfortunately the descriptions below are highly temporary since this is a working project.
+The descriptions below are highly temporary since this is a working project.
 Some of the recently updated scripts may not be be described below.

 Contains scripts for a working project that converts protein binding sites to tensors for use in Machine Learning and Deep Learning, particularly designed for 3D CNN.